nithyeswari/samples/docs/core/java/cached.md

 ```

 This documentation provides complete, runnable code for all major components of the caching system.
 Each component is designed to be modular and extensible.

-Would you like me to explain any specific component in more detail or provide additional implementation examples?